 Pilots abuse the device synchronisation (see 13.29) for various reasons.
 You may have different MacCready settings on PDA and inteligent vario to cross-check the results.
 You may do computations with different ballast settings and cross-check the results.
-You may choose on one of the devices manually a different wind setting and cross-check the results, etc.

-A list of supported variometers is maintained in Section 2.5.

-For Vega: A small icon displaying a circling glider is displayed when the variometer is in climb audio mode.

-7.2 Audio Variometer

-In addition to the variometer display XCSoar provides an acoustic variometer which transfers the variometer measurements are transferre into sounds.
-The audio variometer is for now only available on android devices.
-For proper performance connect your device to a barometric sensor or use the internal one of your android device if provided.
-The audio vario is enabled/disabled via the gauges configuration in the configuration.

-7.3 Air data inputs

-Where additional aircraft dynamics or air mass data are provided by an intelligent variometer, XCSoar can often make use of it or display it in a separate InfoBox.
-Key sensor measurements that XCSoar uses include:

-Gross total energy variometer: (rate of change of the total energy of the aircraft) Used for display, and for calculation of netto variometer.

-Netto variometer: (estimated vertical velocity of the air mass at the aircraft)

-Used to for display, and to colour the snail trail so that it may effectively show areas of lift and sink.

-Aircraft acceleration: (load factor) Used for netto variometer calculations where an external netto variometer is not provided.

-Barometric altitude: Used for display

-Indicated airspeed: Used for display, in compensating final glide calculations for aircraft kinetic energy, and in netto variometer calculation where an external netto variometer is not provided.

-Air density: Used for calculating true airspeed from indicated airspeed.
+XCSoar User Manual 7.
+ATMOSPHERE AND INSTRUMENTS ou may choose on one of the devices manually a different wind tting and cross-check the results, etc. А list of supported variometers is maintained in Section 2.5. or Vega: A small icon displaying a circling glider is displayed nen the variometer is in climb audio mode.
+7.2 Audio Variometer va fer on a l if addition to the variometer display XCSoar provides an acoustic riometer which transfers the variometer measurements are trans- re into sounds.
+The audio variometer is for now only available android devices.
+For proper performance connect your device to barometric sensor or use the internal one of your android device provided.
+The audio vario is enabled/disabled via the gauges nfiguration in the configuration.
+7.3 Air data inputs by dis here additional aircraft dynamics or air mass data are provided an intelligent variometer, XCSoar can often make use of it or splay it in a separate InfoBox.
+Key sensor measurements that CSoar uses include: Gross total energy variometer : (rate of change of the total energy of the aircraft) Used for display, and for calculation of netto variometer.
+Netto variometer : (estimated vertical velocity of the air mass at the aircraft) Used to for display, and to colour the snail trail so that it may effectively show areas of lift and sink.
+Aircraft acceleration : (load factor) Used for netto variometer calculations where an external netto variometer is not provided.
+Barometric altitude : Used for display Indicated airspeed : Used for display, in compensating final glide calculations for aircraft kinetic energy, and in netto variometer calculation where an external netto variometer is not provided.
+Air density : Used for calculating true airspeed from indicated airspeed.